MooersLab/writingProgress2022/README.md

 I stored this html file with my homepage (index3.html) on my harddrive.
 I made a link to wordCount.html from my index3.html file.
 In a few seconds, I can click on that link and paste though my clipboard a text selection into the text area of this page and get back the word count.

-I have taken care of the other barrier to using the workbook, which is the coding of the monthly bar plots.
-This task can be tedious and has deterred me from using the workbook in the past when I was using Excel to edit the workbook off line.
-I had trouble recalling how to edit the data ranges at the start of each month.
-Fear of expending effort on this task set up a motivation barrier.
-I have since found that the setting up of the plots is easier in Google Sheets than in Excel.
-I also find it to be more efficient to do the plot setups all at once for the entire year.

 <p align="center"><img src="images/countWords.png"></p>